Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 ```

 # Conclusion/Future work
 MCTS is a powerful tool to create game-playing AI for both perfect and imperfect information games.
 For a simple (and solved) game like connect 4 the base implementation of MCTS seems to work optimally, as an evaluation function doesn't give the algorithm any information that it can't get by running a random simulation guided by UCB.
-However for more complex systems/games like chess, where possibilities are extremely wider I can see evaluation functions greatly improving the performance of the model, both in the computational and competitive aspect.
+However, for more complex systems/games like chess, where possibilities are extremely wide, I can see evaluation functions greatly improving the performance of the model, both in the computational and competitive aspect.

-Originally I had planned on researching the usage of MCTS for chess, after realizing it'd a better step to start small I opted for Connect 4 instead.
+Originally I had planned on researching the usage of MCTS for chess, after realizing it would be a better step to start small, I opted for Connect 4 instead.
 Implementing this has only peaked my interest in the topic.
-Since I'm an avid chess player I'd love to someday implement my own chess engine and explore the possibilities to improve and optimize a MCTS beyond its basic implementation.
+Since I'm an avid chess player, I'd love to someday implement my own chess engine and explore the possibilities to improve and optimize a MCTS beyond its basic implementation.

 # Sources